networknext/unity/examples/walkthroughs/upgraded_client_example.md

 Next.NextClientCloseSession(client);
 ```

-When you have finished using your client, destroy it (Unity's `Destroy()` function is a good place to do this):
+When you have finished using your client, destroy it (Unity's `OnDestroy()` function is a good place to do this):
 ```csharp
 Next.NextClientDestroy(client);
 ```